-Patients were studied in the morning after an overnight fast in the supine position.
-Following the hospital protocol, medications known to alter esophageal motility testing (calcium channel blockers, buspirone, benzodiazepines) were stopped one day before the study.
+Patients were studied in the morning after an overnight fast in supine position, following hospital protocol, medication known to alter esophageal motility testing (calcium channel blockers, buspirone, benzodiazepines) was stopped one day prior to the study.
 HRM studies were performed using a catheter (outer diameter: 4.2 mm) with 36 solid-state sensors spaced at 1-cm intervals (Medtronic, Inc., Shoreview, MN, USA).
 The catheter was calibrated between 0 and 300 mmHg and zeroed to atmospheric pressure before intubation.
-After calibration, the catheter was passed trans-nasally, and fixed by taping to the nose when the pressure from the pharynx to the stomach was recorded simultaneously.
-Subjects had a 5 minute adaptation period and the responses to 10 swallows of 5 mL of water administered with a syringe were recorded.
+After calibration, the catheter was passed trans-nasally and fixed by taping it to the nose when the pressure from pharynx to the stomach was recorded simultaneously.
+Subjects had a 5 minute adaptation period and the responses to 10 swallows of 5 mL water administered with a syringe were recorded.
 HRM tracings were analyzed using commercial analysis software (ManoView, Medtronic, Shoreview, MN, USA).
-The Manoview software-generated automated analysis was discarded.
+The Manoview software generated automated analysis was discarded.
 High-resolution topographical plots of each patient's swallows were analyzed and categorized in a standardized, stepwise manner.